temptrix/db-capstone-project/readme.md

-# 🍋 Little Lemon Database Capstone Project
+# 🍋 Little Lemon Database Capstone Project-

 ## 📌 Project Overview
 This capstone project demonstrates key **data engineering** skills by designing and implementing a **database solution** for a restaurant business, **Little Lemon**.